 Lessons for healthcare and society

-Nandita’s story offers critical lessons for improving AMR management in our country by making more patient-centric.
+Nandita’s story offers critical lessons for improving AMR management in our country by making it more patient-centric.
 She stressed the need for better communication between doctors and patients, especially about potential side effects.
 “It’s not just about prescribing medication; it’s about empowering patients with information.”

 She also underscored the importance of investing in diagnostics.
 “During COVID-19, we saw rapid strides in point-of-care diagnostics.
 Why can’t we apply the same thinking to TB and other AMR-related diseases?”